Garden City, New York: Higher education

 In 1929, Adelphi College, which later became Adelphi University, moved from Brooklyn to its present, 76 acre campus in Garden City – a move that, in turn, made the school the first four-year college in either Nassau or Suffolk counties.

 Media

-Garden City is the city of license for PBS member station WLIW, channel 21, which maintains studio facilities at One Worldwide Plaza in Midtown Manhattan and an auxiliary street-level studio in the Lincoln Center complex on Manhattan's Upper West Side; their transmitter is located at One World Trade Center.
+Garden City is the city of license for PBS member station WLIW, channel 21, which maintains studio facilities at One Worldwide Plaza in Midtown Manhattan and an auxiliary street-level studio at Lincoln Center on Manhattan's Upper West Side; their transmitter is located atop One World Trade Center.
 WLIW also maintains a production studio at its former transmitter site on Long Island, in the nearby Nassau County hamlet of Plainview.

 Garden City is primarily served by the New York City media market.